-The personal training industry is growing steadily—about 1 percent a year for the past five years, according to IBISWorld, with gross annual revenues of about $9 billion.
-With numbers like those, you’d think we’d all be rich.
+The fitness industry has been growing steadily—about 1 percent a year for the past five years, according to IBISWorld, with gross annual revenues of about $9 billion.
+With numbers like those, you’d think we’d all be able to easily make six figures as a personal trainer.

 Obviously, we’re not.
-The average income for an entry-level personal trainer is $16.70 per hour, or about $34,000 per year.
+The average income for an entry-level personal trainer is $16.70 per hour or about $34,000 per year.
 The average for all trainers is about $42,000, with only the top 10 percent exceeding $76,000.
 (Those numbers go up or down depending on where you live and work.)
+These stats are further confirmed by the PTDC’s personal trainer salary survey results.

 I made $35,000 my first year—about average at the time for my area.
 And even that was a struggle.
 Personal training is hard, especially when you’re just getting started.
 But by the end of my fifth year in the industry, I was making more than $150,000.